jfredett/hazel/LOG.md

 'keep up' with the engine, discarding states it can't get too as it does so.

 Input will be collected, categorized, and then notifications sent to various subcomponents of the UI.

+# 23-MAR-2025

+## 1317 - atm

+I don't think there's going to be an easy way to get the debug frontend set up until I overhaul the UI heavily to be more async-first.
+Bear with me while I talk it out.

+Basically, in order to handle the input, I need to include some sort of 'focus' mechanism so I can still scroll through the tape, but also enter values, etc. In order to do this I need to:

+1. Track which subsection is chosen, easy -- I already have a modal enum I can just add another enum to tell me which part of the UI I've got selected.
+2. Harder, I need to then hand off event handling to that subsection
+3. Harder still, I need to do this without interrupting the engine.

+This is doable if I move to a message-passing/multi-process setup, because then I can just have each subcomponent have a channel for event handling, etc. Getting there is it's own little project entirely though.

+So on that front, I think I'm going to try to do something a little crazy.

+I should be able to fix unmake by basically saying, "Recacluate the boardstate from the beginning of the tape each time."
+I don't think I'm at any risk of overwriting the end of the tape, and I can always make it bigger in the short term, but I think that might get all the calculations right at the expense of not actually caching out efficiently?

+Eventually I want to store the running-hash alongside the alteration in the tape, and I think that model will work a bit better anyway, most of my widget code is written at the tape level and not the position level, as well, and I think that might be wrong.

+I think I'm going to spend a few cycles trying to fix the code as is, if I can get it right, then I should be able to get the tests passing and back to working on the engine, I can follow through with my above plan for either the UI or the more general plan I set up on 14-MAR.